insightsengineering/git-synchronizer/README.md

 [![build](https://github.com/insightsengineering/git-synchronizer/actions/workflows/test.yml/badge.svg)](https://github.com/insightsengineering/git-synchronizer/actions/workflows/test.yml)

+`git-synchronizer` allows you to mirror a collection of `git` repositories from one location to another.
+For each source repository, you can set a destination repository to which the source should be mirrored (see example [configuration file](#configuration-file)).

+`git-synchronizer` will:
+* push all branches and tags from source to destination repository,
+* remove branches and tags from the destination repository which are no longer present in source repository.

 ## Installing

 Simply download the project for your distribution from the [releases](https://github.com/insightsengineering/git-synchronizer/releases) page. `git-synchronizer` is distributed as a single binary file and does not require any additional system requirements.